Series of Repetition at the Reopened MoMA

-The Museum of Modern Art in New York reopened its doors on October 21, 2019, unveiling its new look to the public after its four-month extensive renovation.
+The Museum of Modern Art in New York reopened its doors on October 21, 2019, unveiling the result of its four-month extensive renovation to the public.
 The expansion allows the museum to polish their new narrative of modern art, unearthing a variety of artists from their significant collection.
 Xu Bing’s Series of Repetition, a series of 10 prints, is exhibited on the second floor along with other works by Chinese contemporary artists, as part of MoMA’s newly curated permanent collection show.

 Created in 1987-88, Series of Repetition marks the early years of Xu Bing’s artistic practice in printmaking and anticipates his decisive turn towards conceptual art afterwards.
 The set of woodcut prints depicts rural scenes, recalling Xu Bing’s experience in the countryside before entering the Central Academy of Fine Arts in Beijing.

-This set of prints was selected from experiments and studies for Xu Bing’s Fives Series of Repetitions (1987-88), an experiment in exploring the artistic qualities that make printmaking unique.
+This set of prints was selected from experiments and studies for Xu Bing’s Series of Repetitions (1987-88), an experiment in exploring the artistic qualities that make printmaking unique.
 He began by printing an uncut block of wood and continued making a sequence of prints as he carved the block, recording the corollary additions and deletions on the printed page, until the image was entirely effaced.
 The entire mark-making process was transferred onto a ten-meter-long stretch of bark paper.
 The image thus transitions from a formless solid block of black, and through a complicated process arrives at a formless solid block of white, a gesture with a strong Zen Buddhist implication.
-By doing so, Xu Bing pushed the medium of printmaking to a new territory.
+By doing so, Xu Bing ventured into unchartered territory, pushing the boundaries of printmarking.

-In the central hall of Suzhou Museum, Xu Bing’s Background Story – Landscape after Huang Gongwang was given a brand-new look.
+In the central hall of Suzhou Museum, Xu Bing’s Background Story: Landscape after Huang Gongwang was given a brand-new look.
 Visitors can tell the uniqueness of the “two-dimensional” landscape painting by the dead branch from its side.
 The back of the “painting” is an accumulation of various wastes.
 Under the magic of light, they formed an ideal landscape in front.
 Furthermore, the three-dimensional painting is a painted screen itself, echoing the outdoor landscape garden.
-Bypassing the work, one encounters another new world.
+In studying the work, one encounters another world.

-The Background Story is the first and the last piece of work visitors would see in the exhibition.
-The work inspires discussions about illusion and reality, internal and external, ancient and modern.
-The exhibition attempts to bring more discussions like this to the audience.
-The Painted Screen Past and Future is curated by Wu Hung, a well-known art historian, and curator of the University of Chicago.
-The exhibition holds in both the temporary exhibition hall of the Suzhou Museum and the exhibition space in Zhong Wang's Residence.
+Background Story is the first and the last piece of work visitors would see in the exhibition.
+The work provokes contemplation on and encourages discussion of the themes of illusion and reality, internal and external, ancient and modern.
+The Painted Screen Past and Future is curated by Wu Hung, a well-known art historian and curator of the University of Chicago.
+The exhibition is held in both the temporary exhibition hall of the Suzhou Museum and the exhibition space in Zhong Wang's Residence.
 It has gathered collections from fourteen museums and artworks from nine contemporary artists including Xu Bing, Yang Fudong, Song Dong, etc. Wu Hung says, “As one who studies ancient Chinese culture, art, and history, I always want to find new angles or unique entry points to approach the ancient Chinese art, culture, architecture, and life, and this exhibition provides such a possibility.
 It also touches on the continuation and inheritance of our traditions from another view.
 It is a little surprising and a little experimental.”

 World Picture: Xu Bing Dragonfly Eyes

 The exhibition is divided into two parts.
-It starts with the Dragonfly Theater, which features Xu Bing’s movie Dragonfly Eyes and a special Q&A video where Xu Bing reveals behind-the-scenes stories.
-The second part, which is co-curated by guest curator Dong Bingfeng, features 9 key words and some of Xu Bing’s signature works in comparison with his latest work Dragonfly Eyes.
+It starts with the Dragonfly Theater, which features Xu Bing’s film Dragonfly Eyes and a special Q&A video where Xu Bing reveals behind-the-scenes stories.
+The second part, which is co-curated by guest curator Dong Bingfeng, features nine key words and some of Xu Bing’s signature works in comparison with his latest work Dragonfly Eyes.
 The nine keywords — Plurality, Social Energy, Text and Image, Defamiliarization, Archive Fever Body, Non-form, Portrait Rights, Livestreaming and Editing — can help the audience to grasp the essence of Xu Bing’s work and form a comprehensive understanding of his art creations.
-Dragonfly Eyes as well as Book from the Ground, Phoenix, and Background Story, etc. share the same type of logics of Xu Bing’s work: they all are deeply imbedded in the social realities, innovating new artistic language in today’s world.
+Dragonfly Eyes, along with Book from the Ground, Phoenix, Background Story, and others, shares the same type of artistic logic found in Xu Bing’s work.
+They are all deeply embedded in social realities and innovate new artistic languages in today’s world.